 Can You Have Your Fishing License on Your Phone?

-Yes, you can have your fishing license on your phone in some states.
-Many states offer digital versions of fishing licenses that can be stored on mobile devices.
+Yes, you can have your fishing license on your phone.
+Many states and regions now offer digital versions of fishing licenses.

-What Are the Benefits of Having a Digital Fishing License?
+What Are the Benefits of Using a Digital Fishing License on Your Mobile Device?

 - Instant Updates and Renewals